Northern Rock: Corporate image

 In 2000 Northern Rock introduced a new corporate identity consisting of a magenta square containing the company name.
 This replaced the NR 'blocks' logo.
 The Northern Rock Foundation also changed its logo in 2003 from the NR 'blocks' inline with the main company, using the same new typeface.
 The Red Box Design Group designed all the currently standing buildings at the company's headquarters in Gosforth and have contributed to many of the other design aspects of the company, such as the in-branch styling.
-From 1 October 1997 until the government nationalisation, the bank used the symbol NRK on the London Stock Exchange.

-One of Northern Rock's final advertising campaigns before the purchase by Virgin was titled 'Works for Me' and featured local customers.
-Following the purchase by Virgin, the Northern Rock brand was gradually phased out during 2012.
-Upon buying Northern Rock, Virgin Money changed their logo to use both Virgin's red and Northern Rock's magenta colours.

 Board of directors

-Prior to the credit crisis the company had focused on developing its own staff, and most appointments, including the chief executive, were made internally.

-At the time of the 2007 financial crisis Matt Ridley was the chairman and Adam Applegarth was the chief executive.
-Ridley resigned in October 2007 and Applegarth resigned in November 2007, although the latter stayed on in a caretaker role until December 2007.
+Matt Ridley was the chairman and Adam Applegarth was the chief executive until Ridley resigned in October 2007 and Applegarth resigned in November 2007, although the latter stayed on in a caretaker role until December 2007.
 The chief financial officer was Andy Kuipers, who joined the company in 1987.
 After Applegarth's departure, Kuipers became the interim chief executive prior to the nationalisation before retiring on 31 August 2008.

 In February 2008, Ron Sandler was appointed executive chairman by the government.
 Gary Hoffman became chief executive of Northern Rock in October 2008.
-With the appointment of Gary Hoffman, Ron Sandler changed to a non-executive chairman position.

 Since the split of the bank into Northern Rock plc and Northern Rock (Asset Management) plc on 1 January 2010, each company had its boards of directors.
 On 4 November 2010 Northern Rock announced that Gary Hoffman had left the bank and was to move to NBNK Investments as CEO.
 One of the stipulations of Hoffman's appointment at NBNK was that they could not table a bid for Northern Rock for a period of 12 months.

 Prior to being bought by Virgin the board of Northern Rock plc at 8 April 2010 was: